DLP

 Expiration

-If an email from quarantine is not deleted or released within 5 days, the message will expire and a notification will be sent.
+If a quarantined email is not deleted or released within five days, it will expire and you will receive a notification.